rm511130/Tanzu-Workshop-TKGI/README.md

 ```
 kubectl get services; echo; kubectl get services -n dotnet-core-welcome
 ```
 - Load Balancers are expensive.
 Let's take a look at the use of Ingress Controllers instead.
-Execute the following commands to delete the exposed services of your three Apps:
+Execute the following commands to delete the exposed services of your three Apps.
+Note: these commands take up to a minute to execute, so be patient.

 ```
 kubectl delete service fact petclinic